LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/add-service-dto/_index.md

 }
 ```

-Our service will need references to the repositories so that it can access
-the database, and a reference to `UserService` so that it can retrieve the
-currently logged-in user.

 Next let's add some methods that will expose database functionality.
 Notice
 how we use the new `findAllByCreator` and `findByIdAndCreator` repository
 methods to filter events by user.
+We also want to create method definitions
+that assume the creator is the current user, such as
+`getAllEventsByCurrentUser()`.

 ```java
     public List<Event> getAllEvents() {